 - smoked paprika - Paprika is a spice made from dried, ground red peppers.
 It ranges from mild to hot -- use whatever intensity you like.
 I love smoked paprika because the peppers used have been smoked, which adds a delicious smoky flavor to dishes.

 - roasted garlic - Here’s How to Roast Garlic.
-See Substitutions below for using raw garlic instead.
+You can substitute raw garlic for roasted.
+Since it’s much stronger, use about ⅓ the amount.

 - Ñora or Ancho peppers - Both of these dried peppers are mild.
 (More on Ñora peppers below.)
 Either one will add a rich, subtly sweet, earthy flavor to the Romesco sauce.
 The Ancho peppers will offer deeper flavor.